Intel 4004

-The 4004 design was later improved by Faggin as the Intel 4040 in 1974.
-The Intel 8008 and 8080 were unrelated designs in spite of the similar naming.
+The 4004's architecture laid the foundation for subsequent Intel processors, including the improved Intel 4040, released in 1974, and the 8-bit Intel 8008 and 8080.

 History

 Original concept

-In April 1969, Busicom approached Intel to produce a new design for an electronic calculator.
-They based their design on the architecture of the 1965 Olivetti Programma 101, one of the world's first tabletop programmable calculators.
+In April 1969, Busicom approached Intel and asked them to produce a chip set to handle the operations for an electronic calculator.
+The partnership was facilitated in part by Sharp engineer Tadashi Sasaki, who had been dreaming for decades of miniaturizing computers to the point where they could fit into a pocket.
+Sasaki monitored the trend of increasing integrated circuit complexity throughout the 1960s, and calculated in 1968 that by 1970 it should be affordable to build a calculator out of just two chips.
+Sasaki discussed his ideas for low-cost, low-chip-count processor designs with his college classmate Yoshio Kojima, who was president of Busicom, as well as with Robert Noyce of Intel.
+Busicom was interested in building a lower-cost competitor to the 1965 Olivetti Programma 101, one of the world's first tabletop programmable calculators.
 The key difference was that the Busicom design would use integrated circuits to replace the printed circuit boards filled with individual components, and solid-state shift registers for memory instead of the costly magnetostriction wire in the 101.

-In contrast to earlier calculator designs, Busicom had developed a general-purpose processor concept with the goal of introducing it in a low-end desktop printing calculator, and then using the same design for other roles like cash registers and automatic teller machines.
-The company had already produced a calculator using TTL small scale integration logic ICs and were interested in having Intel reduce the chip count using Intel's medium scale integration (MSI) techniques.
+Busicom also realized that they could launch a general-purpose processor in a low-end desktop printing calculator, and then use the same design for other equipment like cash registers and automatic teller machines.
+The company had already produced a calculator using TTL small-scale integration logic ICs and were interested in having Intel reduce the chip count using Intel's medium-scale integration (MSI) techniques.

 Intel assigned the recently hired Marcian Hoff, employee number 12, to act as the liaison between the two companies.
 In late June, three engineers from Busicom, Masatoshi Shima and his colleagues Masuda and Takayama, traveled to Intel to introduce the design.
 Although he had only been assigned to liaise with the engineers, Hoff began studying the concept.
-Their initial proposal had seven ICs, program control, arithmetic unit (ALU), timing, program ROM, shift registers for temporary memory, printer controller and input/output control.
+Their initial proposal had seven ICs: program control, arithmetic unit (ALU), timing, program ROM, shift registers for temporary memory, printer controller and input/output control.

 Hoff became concerned that the number of chips and the required interconnections between them would make Busicom's price goals impossible to meet.
 Combining the chips would reduce the complexity and cost.
 He was also concerned that the still-small Intel would not have enough design staff to make seven separate chips at the same time.
 He raised these concerns with upper management, and Bob Noyce, the CEO, told Hoff he would support a different approach if it seemed feasible.